GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 `tsc --module es6 Main.ts`

-As with `reference` tags, the compiler follows `import` statements to compile dependent files.
+The compiler follows `import` statements to compile all dependent files.
 When compiled, each module will become a separate **.js** file.

 ## Running modules from a web page